-The EFPIA Disclosure Code was adopted, which required that its Member Associations adopt transparency provisions into their own national codes by December 21, 2013.
-The EFPIA Disclosure Code establishes guidelines for EFPIA members to disclose certain Transfers of Value made to healthcare professionals and healthcare organizations.
-Examples of transactions disclosed include a grant to an HCO or a consultancy fee for an HCP speaking engagement.
+The EFPIA Disclosure Code, adopted on 21 December 2013, requires that its Member Associations adopt transparency provisions into their own national codes.
+The EFPIA Disclosure Code establishes guidelines for EFPIA members to disclose certain transfers of value made to healthcare professionals and healthcare organizations.
+Examples of transactions disclosed include a grant to a healthcare organization (HCO) or a consultancy fee for a presentation or lecture by a health professional.

 If you have a question about transactions reported by Bristol Myers Squibb, email your inquiries to: email@example.com